 Finding a vendor that fits well within your organization is the first step to success.
 Though it wasn’t clearly called out in the study, the clear vendor-client relationship was identified as a factor essential for implementation success.

 You can’t have a good relationship with your EPM vendor unless it’s the right fit.
-There are many products and providers out there — Oracle EPM Cloud, Oracle On-Prem Hyperion, and OneStream, to name a few.
+There are many products and providers out there — Oracle EPM Cloud and Oracle On-Prem Hyperion, to name a few.

 How will you know which vendor fits best with your organization?
 You’ll need to figure out the unique needs of your FP&A team, consider the size of your team, and if your company has a cloud initiative.
 It will take a lot of research that many CFOs will hand off to directors or managers, who already have full workloads.